be in the know

 Q. I have heard you do not accept cash at the event, is that true?

 A. No, we do accept cash in some cases.
 You may purchase tickets with cash to be used at the food and beverage vendors which are $1 each and are valued at $1.
-Vendors will only accept tickets – NO CASH.
+Vendors will only accept tickets – NO CASH, no Credit cards.

-Cash may be used to purchase souvenirs, CD’s at the artists’ tent next to the stage, food and beverage tickets, and voting for the pigs in Pigmania –click on PIGMANIA on the homepage for more information on this area.
+Credit cards may be used to purchase souvenirs and tickets at the souvenir tent.
+CD’s at the artists’ tent next to the stage, food and beverage tickets, and voting for the pigs in Pigmania –click on PIGMANIA on the homepage for more information on this area.

 Q. Is there an ATM in the event?